 8.1 Specimen Prep and Manual Staining Procedure 1.
 A smear for Gram stain may be prepared from clinical specimens, broth cultures, or colonies growing on solid media.
 Appropriate Personal Protective Equipment (PPE) must be utilized to prepare smear.
 A biological safety cabinet must be utilized to prepare all smears.
 Label slide using pencil with the accession number, patient last name, source, and date.
 Refer to section 3.2 for additional PPE and BSC requirements.
 2. For clinical specimens on swabs, roll the swab gently across a slide (cleaned with 85% alcohol) or use pre-cleaned slides to avoid destruction of cellular elements and disruption of bacterial arrangements, covering an area no more than the size of a quarter.
 Note : If only one swab is received, and a culture ordered as well, inoculate the solid media first, and then prepare the smear prior to placing the swab tip into liquid media.
 Alternately, vortex the swab in 0.5-1 ml of sterile saline and use the resulting suspension to inoculate media and prepare smear.
 Fix the slide with 95% methanol as this prevents the lysis of RBCs, avoids damage to the host cells, as well as bacteria and results in a clear background.
 Alternatively, heat fix at 45-62°C until dry for a maximum of 10 minutes and allow the smear to cool before staining.
 For tissue specimens, transfer sample to a sterile Petri dish lid and mince tissue with sterile scalpel, selecting purulent, necrotic, or bloody portions.
 Grind portions of the minced tissue and small quantity of culture broth or sterile saline with a sterile tissue grinder.
 Prepare a thin smear the size of a quarter using the tissue grindings. a.
 Air dry the smear b.
 Fix with 95% methanol for one minute, drain off remaining methanol without rinsing, and allow to air dry before staining.
 Alternatively, heat fix at 45-62°C until dry for a maximum of 10 minutes and allow the smear to cool before staining.
 3. For culture growth: Use young, actively growing organisms (< 24 hours old, ideally grown on an enriched medium yield the most accurate results).
 Note: Never mix vigorously.
 Avoid creation of aerosols.
 For growth from blood culture bottles: Spread drop to an even thin film.
 (Refer to local blood culture procedure).
 Fix with 95% methanol.
 Alternatively, heat fix at 45-62°C until dry for a maximum of 10 minutes and allow the smear to cool before staining.
 Prepare smear in a BSC.
 For growth in other broth media: Prepare smear using sterile pipette as for urine in a BSC.
 4. Apply crystal violet to prepared slide.
-Let sit for 30-60 seconds, and then rinse slide gently with running tap water.
-Caution : Excessive rinsing in this step could cause crystal violet to be washed from gram-positive cells.
-5. Apply iodine solution for 30 -60 seconds, and then rinse slide gently with running tap water.
-6. Decolorize with alcohol-acetone for up to 10-15 seconds or until run-off is clear while the slide is held at and angle.
-(Thickness or type of smear may have an impact on the decolorizer timing.)
-Rinse slide gently with running tap water.
+Let sit for 30-60 seconds, then rinse slide gently with an indirect stream of tap water while the slide is held at an angle.
+Caution : Excessive rinsing in this step could cause crystal violet to be washed from grampositive cells.
+5. Apply iodine solution for 30 -60 seconds, and then rinse slide gently with an indirect stream of tap water while the slide is held at an angle.